Karim20221/Operating-Systems---Coursework/week4.md

 # User Management

-A new non-root administrative user was created so that system administration does not have to be carried out using the root account.
+A new non root administrative user was created so that system administration does not have to be carried out using the root account.

 The new user was added to the sudo group so that administrative commands can still be executed when needed, but in a safer and more controlled way that follows the principle of least privilege.